 While numerous bills have been introduced that address climate change from different perspectives, Congress has not passed any federal climate change legislation and we cannot predict the timing or form of any potential legislation.
 In 2019, the EPA finalized the Affordable Clean Energy Rule (ACE), which repealed the 2015 Clean Power Plan (CPP) in regulating GHG emissions from coal-fired plants.
 Various challenges to ACE are pending in the District of Columbia Circuit (D.C.
 Circuit).
+Oral arguments in the cases were heard before the D.C.
+Circuit on October 8, 2020.
+No decision has been issued in the cases.

-Generally, ACE provides more regulatory flexibility to individual states and likely will not reduce CO2 emissions as much as the CPP.
+Generally, ACE provides more regulatory flexibility to individual states and likely will not reduce CO_2 emissions as much as the CPP.
 Under the ACE, states must establish unit-specific standards that reflect emissions achievable through heat rate improvements, which the EPA designated as the best system of emissions reduction, and if the state chooses, take into account the remaining useful life of the unit and other source specific factors.
 States generally have three years to submit the standards to the EPA and coal-fired plants will have two additional years to comply with the standards.